manjuprem12/SliderTask/README.md

 ## Create React APP
 `create-reat-app client`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+creating react app

+### `npm start`
+Runs the app in the development mode [http://localhost:300]([http://localhost:3000) to view it in the browser.
+You will also see any lint errors in the console.

+### `npm install --save styled-components`

+styled-componets for uploading slider. imported slider using styled components then assign the values.
+Added events for getting values.
+Two sliders included one is for amount and one is for month

+### `npm install --save axios`
+axios used to fetch loan data according to month and amount

+### `npm install antd`
+Ant Design used for design card the fetched data is displaying inside a card

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm test`